mittsq/dodgypilot/readme.md

 ## Features
 This fork:
 1. Disables openpilot sounds.
-(Car will chime differently based on the severity of the alert if dodgypilot wants attention.)
+(Car will chime differently based on the severity of the alert if dodgypilot wants attention. openpilot sounds can be re-enabled by a toggle in the comma device's settings)
 2. Supports ZSS.
 3. Disables the uploader.
 (UI API still active to maintain ease of maintenance)
 4. Keeps factory LDA and SWS on Toyota/Lexus.